 Business travel can be rewarding for travelers, but is also a logistical challenge for a company’s finance team.
-Tracking expenses is just a part of conducting traveling for work and it shouldn’t be a headache.
-In this guide you’ll learn:
+Tracking business expenses is just a part of business trips and it shouldn’t be a headache.

-First things first: what is a travel and expense policy?
-T&E policy guides employees on how they can spend money on work-related purchases or purchases made while on business travel.
+T&E is an acronym that stands for “travel & expense” or “travel & entertainment.”
+T&E spend policy guides employees on how they can spend money on work-related purchases or purchases made while on business travel.
 Oftentimes a company’s T&E policy and corporate travel policy are packaged together because they are interrelated.

-- Travel - Include spending limits and preferences for flights, trains, buses, etc. For example, you may allow your travelers to fly in premium economy on flights shorter than five hours, and in business class on flights longer than five hours.
+- Travel: Including spending limits and preferences for flights, trains, buses, etc. For example, you may allow your travelers to fly in premium economy on flights shorter than five hours, and in business class on flights longer than five hours.

-- Accommodations - Include spending limits for each country or city during various times of year.
+- Accommodations: Including spending limits for each country or city during various times of year.

-- Food allowance - Refer to the GSA’s guide on per diem rates to see what a reasonable allowance is for meals in cities around the country.
+- Food allowance: The GSA provides a guide on per diem rates to see what a reasonable allowance is for meals in cities around the country.

-- Corporate credit card policies - Create guidelines for who gets access to the company card, when it can be used, etc.
+- Corporate credit card policies: Guidelines for who gets access to the company card, when it can be used, etc.

-- Reimbursement policies - Explain how employees can get reimbursed for out-of-pocket spending.
+- Reimbursement policies: How employees can get reimbursed for out-of-pocket spending.

-- Telephone usage expenses - What type of telecommunication costs will the company cover?
+- Telephone usage expenses: What type of telecommunication costs the company covers

-- Mileage counting and reimbursement policies - When employees drive personal cars for work, how should they count how much they drove?
-What do they have to show to get a reimbursement for this expense?
+- Mileage counting and reimbursement policies: When employees drive personal cars for work, this policy explains how they should count how much they drove and what they have to show to get a reimbursement for this expense.

-- Parking - If someone drives their car to a business meeting or conference, where can they park?
-Do they have to look for free street parking or will the company pay for valet?
+- Parking - If someone drives their car to a business meeting or conference, these policies explain where the employee can park, such as whether they should look for free street parking or the company would pay for a valet.

 - Resources for safety while traveling - What to do in case of a missing credit card or how to handle unexpected travel advisories.